m13p4/template/README.md

 var Template = require('./path/to/template/template.js');
 ```

-After the import, the global object can be used or a new instance, for example in a closed named space, could be used
+After import, the global object can be used or a new instance, for example in a closed named space, could be used
 ```javascript
 (function(){
     var tmpl = new Template();